 The Samsung Galaxy S20 FE’s positives outweigh the negatives though.
 Lots of the Samsung Galaxy S20’s camera features are back here, like Single Take, which captures photos and video using all three rear cameras and picks out the best, and an improved Night Mode that uses the large main camera sensor.
 Samsung’s excellent scene optimization is here too, helping you to get some great-looking snaps.

-The high screen refresh rate and top-end processor are a couple of nice premium flourishes, and show Samsung hasn’t cut too many corners in order to key the price of the phone down.
+The high screen refresh rate and top-end processor are a couple of nice premium flourishes, and show Samsung hasn’t cut too many corners in order to keep the price of the phone down.

 If you’re reading this introduction and finding the messages somewhat mixed, then you’re getting an accurate reflection of our experience with the phone – there are things we really liked, and things we really didn’t.
 The Samsung Galaxy S20 FE is good but not great, and while it’s probably not the best implementation of a ‘Galaxy S20 Lite’ we could have seen, it’s still one worth considering.

-The Samsung Galaxy S20 Fan Edition was launched on September 23, 2020, and became available to buy on October 2.
-That release date was roughly six months after the Galaxy S20’s launch, and likely six months before we see that phone’s successor (the Galaxy S21 / S30).
+The Samsung Galaxy S20 Fan Edition was announced on September 23, 2020, and became available to buy on October 2.
+That release date was roughly six months after the Galaxy S20’s launch, and a few more months passed before the Samsung Galaxy S21 launched in January 2021.

-You can pick up the Samsung Galaxy S20 FE for $699 / £699 / AU$1,149 – that’s for a 5G model though, and in some countries there’s a 4G model available too.
-This costs £599 in the UK and AU$999 in Australia, but unless you live in a place that’s likely not going to see 5G for years, or you really don’t think you’ll need the super-fast download speeds it offers, we wouldn’t recommend buying this version as you’re not getting the future-proofing the 5G model offers.
+This started at £599 in the UK and AU$999 in Australia, but unless you live in a place that’s likely not going to see 5G for years, or you really don’t think you’ll need the super-fast download speeds it offers, we wouldn’t recommend buying this version as you’re not getting the future-proofing the 5G model offers.

 Given that in the UK you can buy a 120Hz-screen phone for less than £200 (the Poco X3 NFC), and that in many markets there are more affordable Snapdragon 865 phones, the Samsung Galaxy S20 FE certainly isn’t the cheapest way to get any of its specs.
 But if you’re a Samsung devotee this might be a better buy than a Galaxy A phone – those have lower price tags again, and it shows.